Karl Toriola: Background

 he was announced CEO of MTN Nigeria in October 2020.

 He is a Fellow of the Nigerian Society of Engineers, a member of the Council for the Regulation of Engineering in Nigeria, and the Institute of Directors.
 He is on the 12th Governing Council of the Lagos State University, Nigeria.

+Personal life

+He is a native of Modakeke, a town in Ife East local government area, Osun state, Karl Toriola is a Prince to the current king of Modakeke town in person of Oba Joseph Olubiyi Toriola, also known as the Ogunsua of Modakeke, in his native land he owns many business entity including Cameron Hotel along Ibadan-express way, ile-ife, Osun state.
+Karl is married and has one child, Damilola Karla Toriola.